 ✓ Experience the rich culture of the local Tanzanian tribes

 ✓ Spot the ‘Big Five’ – African Elephant, Cape Buffalo, African Leopard, African Rhino, African Lion

 Sometimes it’s hard to find the answers you want online.
-Get straight to the point and ask our safari experts any questions you may have over the phone.
-Fill in your details below and we will be in contact to arrange a free Tanzanian safari consultation call.
+Get straight to the point and ask us any questions you may have over the phone.
+Fill in your details below and we will be in contact to chat about your Tanzania safari.
 We would love to hear from you!

 Psssssst.
 Remember this itinerary is just a suggestion.
-We have put together what we think is a great four days, but you might want to do other things (theres lots to see!).
+We have put together what we think is a great five days, but you might want to do other things (theres lots to see!).
+You may have more than five days, you may have less.
 Lets have a chat about your ideas and create an itinerary together.